Jean-Jacques Ambert: French Revolution

 His 6th Division of Pichegru's Army of the Rhine and Moselle fought at the Battle of Handschuhsheim on 24 September 1795.
 One of his brigade commanders was Louis-Nicolas Davout.
 Pichegru sent two divisions to seize the Austrian base at Heidelberg, but they advanced on opposite banks of the Neckar River.
 During the action, Austrian commander Peter Vitus von Quosdanovich concentrated against and crushed Georges Joseph Dufour's 7th Division on the north bank.
-Numbers of Dufour's survivors escaped across a ford to join the 6th Division on the south bank.
+A number of Dufour's survivors escaped across a forest to join the 6th Division on the south bank.
 Ambert saw action on 18 October 1795 at the Battle of Mannheim.
 The French forces were driven from their camp into the city with losses of 2,000 men and three guns.
 The Austrians sustained only 709 casualties in the affair.

 Ambert married Amable Sophie de Maurès de Malartic (d.
 1855) on 18 June 1796.
 He led the 1st Division in the Siege of Kehl which lasted from 10 November 1796 to 9 January 1797 and ended in an Austrian victory.
 Ambert's division consisted of two brigades under Davout and Charles Mathieu Isidore Decaen.
 Davout led the 3rd, 10th, and 31st Line Infantry Demi Brigades while Decaen commanded the 44th and 62nd Line Infantry Demi Brigades.
-Each demi brigade comprised three battalions.
+Each demi-brigade comprised three battalions.
 Kehl was a fortified bridgehead that Moreau constructed on the east bank of the Rhine.
 In October 1796, the Austrian commander Archduke Charles, Duke of Teschen ordered Maximilian Anton Karl, Count Baillet de Latour to reduce the bridgehead and placed 52 infantry battalions and 46 squadrons of cavalry under his command.
-After weeks of bitter fighting the Austrians eventually captured most of the French fortifications.
+After weeks of bitter fighting, the Austrians eventually captured most of the French fortifications.
 After negotiations, the French evacuated Kehl and retired to the west bank of the Rhine.